Silverkey0/trgn_assignment3/README.md

 python3 ensg2hugo.py [-f][0-9] [file]

 ## DESCRIPTION
-Key hints.
-You need to read the Homo_sapiens.GRCh37.75.gtf to create a dictionary, whereby you lookup the Ensembl name and replace it with the HUGO name.
+Use ensg2hugo.py to read the Homo_sapiens.GRCh37.75.gtf to create a dictionary, and lookup the Ensembl name and replace it with the HUGO name.
+To get Homo_sapiens.GRCh37.75.gtf, download the file below and unzip it.
 ```
-curl ftp://ftp.ensembl.org/pub/release-75/gtf/homo_sapiens/Homo_sapiens.GRCh37.75.gtf.gz -o file.txt
+curl ftp://ftp.ensembl.org/pub/release-75/gtf/homo_sapiens/Homo_sapiens.GRCh37.75.gtf.gz -O / --remote-name
 ```

 ## KNOWN ISSUES
-You didn't upload the file, Homo_sapiens.GRCh37.75.gtf, either.
-So, I found a .gtf file, named Homo_sapiens.GRCh37.75.formatted.gtf, and downloaded it.
-I tried to extract four columns from this file, and altered the first column from gene_id to gene_name.
+I tried to extract two columns, gene_id and gene_name from this file, and altered the first column from gene_id to gene_name.
 But I could only extract columns from this file.
 So, I still need to figure out how to build the dictionary and to replace columns.
-Though my program is totally wrong, I still pushed my work to Github to prove my efforts.

 # histogram.py